-More than 13 million U.S. adults with substance use disorders are employed, but less than 2 million are actively in treatment.
-Alcohol and drug use doesn’t even crack the top five reasons members contact our program.
+More than 30 million U.S. adults with substance use disorders are employed, but alcohol and drug use doesn’t even crack the top five reasons members contact our program.

 While progress has been made in reducing the stigma around mental health, there is still a long way to go in addressing the persistent stigma surrounding addiction.
-That’s why fostering open discussions on the topic, dispelling common myths and breaking down barriers to care are so critical.
+That’s why fostering open discussions on the topic, dispelling common myths, and breaking down barriers to care are so important.

 Employers have a unique opportunity to help employees face these challenges by creating an environment that facilitates open discussions about mental health and provides seamless navigation to appropriate care and resources.